 - Enrollment fee for Montessori Inclusion Endorsement: $975

-The enrollment fee is your official enrollment into the program.
-It includes Student fees to the American Montessori Society (AMS) and the Montessori Accreditation Council for Teacher Education (MACTE).
-It also covers all required books, and materials for the academic and practicum phase of the program.
+Payment of the enrollment fee indicates your confirmed enrollment into the program.
+It includes fees related to student membership in the American Montessori Society (AMS) and the Montessori Accreditation Council for Teacher Education (MACTE).
+The fee also covers all required books, and materials for the academic and practicum phase of the program.

-West Side Montessori School Teacher Education Program is committed to ensuring that our educational offerings are open to all qualified candidates.
-Those who need assistance with tuition payments may apply for financial aid according to the instructions below.
-An individual’s ability to pay is not a determining factor in offering a place in our teacher education program.
-If applying for a WSMS-TEP scholarship, applicants must also apply for an American Montessori Society (AMS) Scholarship.
+West Side Montessori School Teacher Education Program is committed to ensuring that our educational offerings are accessible to all qualified candidates.
+Those who need assistance with covering the cost of tuition may apply for financial aid according to the instructions below.
+An individual’s ability to pay is not a determining factor in offering a space in our teacher education program.
+In order to apply for a WSMS-TEP scholarship, applicants must have previously submitted a program application and all related documents.

 Summer Program Deadline: May 5, 2023.
 Notification: By June 15, 2023.